 - Special Projects, Events and Fundraisers

 Want to know more about our playgroups for shelter dogs?
 This video highlights what we do in playgroups and why this part of our mission is so vital:

 Our cruelty case/confiscated dog program involves important early work in establishing a standard of care for victims.
 The program aims to provide the necessary support for long-stay dogs to remain mentally and physically healthy.
 This video shares the story of one of our most extreme confiscate situations, during which 18 dogs from a fight bust were ordered to be housed at a shelter for two years:

 Our obedience work provides much-needed mental stimulation for dogs, giving them an outlet to release kennel stress, quieting their minds and preparing them for their future homes.

 Meet Our Leadership Team

 Delyse Gannaway, CPDT-KA – Program Founder/Director and Playgroup Supervising Lead

 As SSPA’s founder and director, Delyse oversees all aspects of the organization.
-Her ultimate goal is obtaining her own housing facility to support multiple shelters and their dogs in need – a dream currently being realized at the former Boys Ranch.
+Her ultimate goal is obtaining her own housing facility to support multiple shelters and their pets in need.
 She also runs shelter-dog playgroups, is the behavior team lead, and gets to know all of the dogs in the program to help match them with foster and adoptive homes.
-If that isn’t enough to keep her busy, she writes all the bios you see on dogs’ pages, supports foster providers who need help and fosters dogs herself.
-She is a passionate advocate for the well-being of all dogs – our very own force of nature in an SSPA T-shirt.
+If that isn’t enough to keep her busy, she writes all the bios you see on dogs’ pages, supports foster providers who need help and fosters a variety of pets herself.
+She is a passionate advocate for the well-being of all pets – our very own force of nature in an SSPA T-shirt.

 Sandy – Playgroup Leader and Behavioral Team Member